As revealed to

-Yet the first goal of education is learning how to be a student.
+Yet, the first goal of education is learning how to be a student.
 Then the advancement can happen more quickly.
 Here you must learn each step.
 Each step is very clear.
-What you do not understand is why it works or where it came from, but it is clear because it is practical, and you can in time see its direct relevance to your situation.
+What you don’t understand is why it works or where it came from, but it is clear because it is practical, and you can, in time, see its direct relevance to your situation.

-The preparation in The Greater Community Way of Knowledge begins with the development of Knowledge, which develops your ability to have profound insight in your current situations, beyond your personal preferences or fears.
+Our preparation in The Greater Community Way of Knowledge begins with the development of Knowledge, which develops your ability to have profound insight in your current situations, beyond your personal preferences or fears.
 The preparation also develops your ability to act upon these insights in an effective manner.
-This is the education that We are here to represent, though it has been presented in other forms throughout human history, and indeed throughout the history of all races in the universe.
+This is the education that we are here to represent, though it has been presented in other forms throughout human history, and indeed throughout the history of all races.
 Your advantage here is that the preparation is presented without the burden of human superstition, so it does not have the residue of the past to make access to it more difficult.

 Superstition is the belief in something that is not there.
 If you think of your religious customs, consider how difficult it is to get to the real education.
 What is the real education?
 What is the practice?
 Superstition is when people attempt to use religion to gain power over one another, to ameliorate their own sense of guilt or blame or to satisfy their personal goals.
 The real preparation seems to be very difficult, so people wish to have ideas only and will accept whatever is most gratifying.

-One of the first tasks in teaching is to bring people back to what they do not know.
+One of the first tasks in teaching is to bring people back to what they don’t know.
 Then they can know something directly.
 People often say, “I thought I was going to know more as a result of studying The Way of Knowledge and now I know less!”
-We say that is very good.
-At least now they have an opportunity to know something that is worth knowing because they are becoming unfettered from trying to know things that have no value.
+I say that is very good.
+At least now they have an opportunity to know something that is worth knowing because they are becoming unfettered with trying to know things that have no value.

 At some point you will ask, “What is it all for?
 Why am I doing this?
 Why not just find a nice place to live, get married and have a simple life?
+Call it a day!
 Why not do that?
 So simple.
 Other people are doing it.
 They are happy, somewhat.
 Why do I need more?”
 But you must take the next step.
 The preparation is mysterious because you do not know where it comes from or how it works, but it is not intangible in what it asks of you.
-We say, “Practice.
+I say, “Practice.
 Keep practicing.”
 You may say, “But there are so many other things to do.”
-We say, “Keep practicing.
-It will take you there.”
+I say, “Keep practicing.”
+It will take you there.
 The practice is sufficient to take you there.
 Go with that.
 The way is not difficult.
 It seems confusing because people want other things.